Systemic Support for Britain's Nonstandard Workers

 -

 Carers: Now allowed to earn up to £196 p.w. on benefits.
-Partial work is incentivized, it could be progressive and a path to full-time.
+Partial employment is incentivized, it could be progressive not survival work.

 -

-Housing: More builders needed!
-Many bricklayers, scaffolders, framers, and others favour work project-by-project, not steady hours.
+Housing: More builders are needed, But many bricklayers, scaffolders, framers, and others work project-by-project, not steady hours.

 -